 (v) Sealed source or device evaluation.

-(1) Any manufacturer or initial distributor of a sealed source or device containing a sealed source may submit a request to the agency for evaluation of radiation safety information about its product and for its registration.
+(1) Any manufacturer or initial distributor of a sealed source or device containing a sealed source may submit a request to the department for evaluation of radiation safety information about its product and for its registration.

-(2) The request for review shall be sent to the agency in accordance with §289.201(k) of this title and shall be submitted in duplicate accompanied by the appropriate fee specified in §289.204 of this title.
+(2) The request for review shall be sent to the department in accordance with §289.201(k) of this title and shall be submitted in duplicate accompanied by the appropriate fee specified in §289.204 of this title.

 (3) In order to provide reasonable assurance that the radiation safety properties of the source or device are adequate to protect health and minimize danger to life and property, the request for evaluation of a sealed source or device shall include sufficient information about the: